yatendra2001/ai_buddy/README.md

 Have a question?
 Ask me on [LinkedIn](https://www.linkedin.com/in/milos-jokic/) or [Twitter](https://twitter.com/miloshjokic).

-Enjoying Scalable Flutter App?
+Enjoying AI Buddy App?
 [Leave a testimonial](https://testimonial.to/scalable-flutter-app)